mgritter/aoc-fstar/doc/TacticsForTheCompleteNoob.md

 ### Understanding what the solver actually did

 What did the Z3 solver actually see in order to check the original lemma?
-We can ask FStar to dump all its queries to the Z3 solver
+We can ask F* to dump all its queries to the Z3 solver

 ```